 The Fourth Industrial Revolution & Competitive Business Strategy

-The Fourth Industrial Revolution is building on technologies that transcend between the physical, digital and biological spheres across all business sectors.
+The Fourth Industrial Revolution is building on technologies that transcend the physical, digital and biological spheres across all business sectors.
 Emerging Technologies like artificial intelligence (AI), nanotechnology, Internet of Things, Autonomous Vehicles, quantum computing, synthetic biology and robotics will shape the way businesses and individuals operate and businesses profitability will largely depend on how quickly firms are able to adapt to these technologies and how best they can leverage on them.

 The 4th Industrial Revolution will be dominated by companies with the flexibility to adapt to forthcoming technological innovation, build their core-competencies around these technologies and use these technologies to create better products and services.
 In simpler terms, the 4th Industrial Revolution will be dominated by companies that constantly innovate.